rogerlew/chatgpt-prompts/README.md

 > I would like to play a game of 20 questions.
 In the game you can ask me yes or no questions and I will respond yes or no. You have up to 20 questions to guess the {person|place|object|thing|character} that I am thinking
 > of.
 Try to answer in as few questions as possible.
 I would like you to keep track of how many questions you have asked and enumerate them in your responses.
 Please tell me you understand and ask your first question.

+## Socratic method

+> I will state a thesis and I would like you to use the Socratic method to critique my thesis and help me understand it better.
+Do you understand?

+have conversation

+> I would like to stop here.
+Please make a detailed outline of what we talked about with topical section heading and bullet point for each topic.

 ## Emoticons only conversation